myduino/Hibiscus-Sense-Arduino/Exercise_11_MPU6050/README.md

-# Exercise 11: 6-Axis Motion Tracking using MPU6050
+# Exercise 11: Monitor 6-Axis Motion Tracking using MPU6050

 The aim of this exercise is to learn how to read and monitori 6-axis motion tracking using the MPU6050 sensor.